 Let’s square some terms first.
 Do not confuse “forgiveness” with “reconciliation.”

-Reconciliation is a beautiful, magical, redeeming experience when it happens — we don’t want to give up hope for that.
+Reconciliation is a beautiful, magical, redeeming experience when it happens—we don’t want to give up hope for that.
 But forgiveness is for you and your heart.
 Without the other person’s participation, the relationship cannot be healed and you shouldn’t even try to pretend like it is.
-Often times, unhealthy/dangerous people are hoping for the kind of forgiveness that doesn’t involve their participation.
+Oftentimes, unhealthy/dangerous people are hoping for the kind of forgiveness that doesn’t involve their participation.
 This is actually un-loving to them because it reinforces their harmfulness.

 On a related note, you don’t have to give away free trust with forgiveness.

 Next, I am not talking about a quick fix to years of pain.
 We are all looking to simply “arrive” at our best possible selves, but even with best efforts, forgiveness is not a steady upward trajectory.
 It’s more like a rhythm of highs and lows.
-But I assure you, every cycle can move you steadily towards freedom and health with some level of commitment.
+But I assure you, every cycle can move you steadily toward freedom and health with some level of commitment.

 In childhood, our teachers and parents force an offender into our space and arrange an exchange of ‘I’m sorry’ and ‘I forgive you,’ but as we experience adulthood, we often find such arrangements are scarce.